-There have been extensive deep water discoveries of oil and gas around the world.
-The “Golden Triangle” of deep water namely the U.S. Gulf of Mexico (USGOM), offshore West Africa and offshore Brazil accounted for approximately 85% of the total expenditure in 2012.
-However, Asia as a deep sea drilling region is one of the most attractive regions for investment and accounted for approximately 10% of the total expenditure in 2012.
-Hence, the demand for drilling fluids in these regions is expected to grow along with further activities in these regions.
-However, one of the major factors inhibiting the global market for drilling fluids is their impact on the environment.
-EPA limits the use of OBFs in offshore drilling owing to high level of aromatic content in them which poses a serious threat to organisms in sea/oceans.
-Drilling fluids create various environmental hazards during usage and disposal which directly affects flora and fauna and indirectly affects humans.
+One of the major factors that severely affects the global drilling fluids industry is their impact on the environment.
+EPA limits the use of OBFs in offshore drilling owing to high level of aromatic content in them which poses a serious threat to marine organisms.
+Drilling fluids possess various potential environmental hazards during usage and disposal which directly affects flora and fauna and indirectly affects humans.
 OBFs contain diesel oil and mineral oil which when used and disposed off into the environment cause hazards to both land and sea animals.

-Drilling fluids are classified as oil-based fluids (OBF), water-based fluids (WBF) and –synthetic-based fluids (SBF).
-WBF emerged as the leading product segment and accounted for 56% of total market revenue in 2013.
-WBF along with being the largest product segment is also expected to be the fastest growing product segment at an estimated CAGR of 8.8% from 2014 to 2020.
-Stringent regulatory scenario to minimize the use of OBF is expected to remain a key driving factor for the growth of WBF over the forecast period.
+Drilling fluids are classified as oil-based (OBF), water-based (WBF) and synthetic fluids (SBF).
+WBF dominated the global demand and accounted for over 45% of total revenue in 2015.
+WBF is also expected to emerge as the fastest growing product category over the forecast period.
+The segment is estimated to grow at a CAGR of 6.1% from 2016 to 2024.
+Stringent regulatory scenario to minimize the use of OBF is anticipated to remain a key driving factor for the growth of WBF over the forecast period.

 Please discuss your specific research requirements, for a tailor made consumer centric report.